How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 Preventing Scams and Illegal Calls

-Scammers don’t play by the rules, so you need to be extra careful.
+Scammers don’t play by the rules, so you’ve got to stay sharp.

 • Pressure to act fast